Propose New Academic Programs

 2. New academic program request template

-After the notice stage is complete, RaNelle Ingalls, Associate Registrar, will contact the new program initiator to let them know that the proposal has moved to the request stage.
+After the exploration notice stage is complete, RaNelle Ingalls (Associate Registrar) will contact the proposal initiator to let them know that the proposal has moved to the program request stage.

-NOTE: If you are proposing an academic program that will confer a lesser credential in a discipline that has an existing higher-level credential (e.g., proposing a graduate certificate in a discipline that already has an existing master's degree or proposing an undergraduate minor or certificate in a discipline that already has an existing bachelor's degree), the curricular review process only includes steps 1-8 above (that is, it does not occur in 2 stages) and requires a different form, program-plan modification template, which should be completed and submitted as a supporting document along with the CourseLeaf proposal.
-Please let RaNelle know that you've submitted a program request for a lesser credential, so she can adjust the CourseLeaf workflow accordingly.
+NOTE: If you are proposing an academic program that will confer a lesser credential than an existing higher-level credential with the same program name (e.g., proposing a new graduate certificate in mortuary science when there is an existing master's degree in mortuary science OR proposing a new undergraduate minor or certificate when there is an existing bachelor's degree), the curricular review process only includes steps 1-8 above (that is, it does not occur in 2 stages) and requires a different form, program-plan modification template, which should be completed and submitted as a supporting document along with the CourseLeaf proposal.
+Please let RaNelle (ranelle.ingalls@ndsu.edu) know that you've submitted a program request for a lesser credential, so she can adjust the CourseLeaf workflow accordingly.

 Procedure for submitting proposals